Lent: Dying That We Might Live

 That’s the bad news.
 The good news is that the only thing we stand to lose is the false self, which is not real anyway.
 The only thing passing away is that crusty old thing that is no longer useful.

 Fr.
 Thomas Keating in The Human Condition writes, “The spiritual journey is not a career or a success story.
 It is a series of small humiliations of the false self that become more and more profound.
 These make room inside us for the Holy Spirit to come and heal.
 What prevents us from being available to God is gradually evacuated as we keep getting closer and closer to our Center”—the place where God dwells within us as redeemed people.
-Oftentimes it is suffering that initiates these necessary “evacuations”; even Jesus learned obedience through the things he suffered.
-(Hebrews 5:8)
+Oftentimes it is suffering that initiates these necessary ‘evacuations’; even Jesus learned obedience through the things he suffered.”

 A Time to Practice

 Lent, then, is a time to practice dying in small ways so that when the bigger deaths come, we will know how to let go of that which is no longer needed.
-It is time to learn obedience in and through the things we suffer, just like Jesus did.
+Peter did not understand this dynamic of the spiritual life, and Jesus rebuked him for it.
+But for us, Lent can be a season to learn obedience in and through the things we suffer, just like Jesus did.
 It is a time for experiencing what it is like to have our outer nature wasting away while our inner nature is being renewed day by day.
+We return to this prayer by Henri Nouwen to support us in this dying season…